awslabs/recurrent-intensity-model-experiments/README.md

 ```
 ![online-ml-1m](figure/online-ml-1m.png)

 Optional configuration that excludes training user-item pairs from reappearing in predictions and targets by a large penalization prior.
-For other types of filtering needs, please provide a different `prior_score` input to `Dataset` constructor following the source code of this example.
+For other types of block (or approval) lists, please provide a negative (or positive) `prior_score` input to `Dataset` constructor following the source code of this example.
 ```
 D, V = prepare_ml_1m_data(exclude_train=True)
 self = Experiment(D, V)